skramm/homog2d/docs/homog2d_manual.md

 #### 3.4.8 - Rotation/mirroring
+<a name="polyline_rotate"></a>

-All the primitives can be rotated using a homography (see following section), but in some situations you only need "quarter-circle" rotations (mutiples of 90°).
+All the primitives can be rotated using a homography (see following section), but in some situations you may only need "quarter-circle" rotations (mutiples of 90°).
 While it is of course possible to proceed these rotations with a homography, the downside is that you may end up with 0 values stored as `1.359 E-16`, due to numerical nature of floating point computation.
 This can be undesirable, so an alternative is provided: